-They and their office worked in many design forms: industrial and product design, graphic design, book design, magazine and newspaper design, packaging design, interior and exhibit design, environmental design, and furniture design.
+The Vignellis and their collaborators worked in many design forms: industrial and product design, graphic design, book design, magazine and newspaper design, packaging design, interior and exhibit design, environmental design, and furniture design.

 Although they collaborated regularly, Massimo's passion included graphic design and Lella's family tradition and training were in architecture.
-They came to the United States in 1957.
-Massimo co-founded Unimark in 1964 and in 1972 they formed Vignelli Associates in New York City.
+They came to the United States in 1957 and Massimo co-founded the company Unimark in 1964.
+In 1972, the Vignellis formed Vignelli Associates in New York City.

 The Vignelli commitment to the correctness of design took their work beyond the mechanical exercise of devising a form best suited to a given function.
 They always understood that design itself, in the abstract, could and should be an integral part of function.
 More than a process and a result, design — good design — is an imperative.